 The 5 largest spaces have 3 sets of roller white boards whilst the smaller spaces have 2 sets of roller white boards.

 The lecture spaces all have a dual projection AV system.
 The class rooms have single projection AV systems.
 Each AV system has fixed PCs and a laptop connection.
 The projectors are running a fixed configuration projecting at full HD, 1920x1080, resolution.
+You can connect a personal laptop/device via either HDMI or VGA (but only on or the other at any one time as they are effectively the same source).

 The AV setup across these 12 rooms is designed to be familiar and as consistent as practical across the spaces for ease of use without significant demonstration or instruction.
 In general as you approach the lectern the touchscreen will detect presence and light up.
 The initial screen offers 3 options.
 The main option in the middle starts the AV system causing one screen and one projector to come on.
 You are then presented with a set of icons along the top that allow you to select which source is displayed.
 If you wish to prepare one of the PC sources before turning on the projector then you can use the Linux or Windows icon on the startup screen first to access just the local PCs on the local monitor.
 You can also enable the second screen after startup and then change the source that is displayed on that screen or leave it as simple dual projection.
 After use please use the touch screen to turn the system back off which will turn off the projectors and retract the screens.